Moqi/tlplib/README.md

 Tiny Lab Productions Library
 ============================

-This is library which we, Tiny Lab Productions <www.tinylabproductions.com> use in our Unity3D games.
+This is library which we, [Tiny Lab Productions](www.tinylabproductions.com) use in our Unity3D games.

 It contains various things, including but not limited to: